-Kentucky Oaks Entries
+Kentucky Oaks Odds 2021

 A prelude to one of the biggest racing days of the year, the Kentucky Oaks is a gargantuan event in its own right.
 From massive on-track crowds to massive wagering pools, the Oaks gives players a chance to play at the highest level for the highest prizes.
-Past Kentucky Oaks winners include some of the very best fillies to ever grace the track from Rachel Alexandra (2009) to Rags to Riches (2007) to Wistful (1949).
-The Kentucky Oaks has evolved into an event that nearly rivals the Kentucky Derby in terms of anticipation and excitement.
+Past Kentucky Oaks winners include some of the very best fillies to ever grace the track from Modesty (1884), to Wistful (1949), to Susan's Girl (1972), to Rachel Alexandra (2009).
+The Kentucky Oaks rivals the Kentucky Derby in terms of anticipation and excitement.

 As the track does with the Derby, Churchill Downs offers "future" bets on possible Oaks in the winter months leading up to the race.

 The mile and an eighth distance of the Kentucky Oaks is often limiting for many three-year-old fillies.
 Thus, a Kentucky Oaks handicapper beginning a careful analysis of the Kentucky Oaks contenders is well-served to focus on the issue stamina.
 Unlike the Kentucky Derby, horses based on the West Coast have not fared as well in the Oaks in recent years.
 Since 2000, only four winners hailed from a California-based barn.
 East coast-based trainers Larry Jones and Todd Pletcher have each captured the Oaks three times in that span, with Steve Asmussen winning twice.

 Make sure to study the field for your 2021 Kentucky Oaks.